microsoft/DMF/DmfSamples/SwitchBar/README.md

 Routine Description:

     Callback function for Device Arrival Notification.
-    In this case, this driver starts the continuous reader.
+    In this case, this driver starts the continuous reader and makes sure that the lightbar is set correctly per the state of the switches.

 Arguments: